The last month of the winter,

 UV index

-October, with an average maximum UV index of 12, are months with the highest UV index in Phuket.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unsafe exposure to UV radiation for the average person.
+October, with an average maximum UV index of 12.
+A UV Index of 11, and more, symbolizes an extreme health hazard from unsafe exposure to UV radiation for the average person.